Create a fluid table

 Here’s how to create one:

 - Drag a Table widget onto the Canvas.
-You can find it in the Special Components section of the Widgets palette.

 - Change its columns and rows to reflect the different spaces where you’d like to place elements.
 In our example, our table is acting as a footer, so we have two columns and one row.